persidastricl/persidastricl/README.md

 This project is very early ALPHA code.
 Everything! is subject to change so please use/proceed with caution.

-This only works with `sbcl` at the moment.

 This project started out as a learning experience and another implementation of persistent and transient HAMT maps, sets, and vectors in common lisp.
 After things settled a bit, other things were added a little at a time.
 These things include lazy sequences, basic atoms, and some common lisp interop around some core functions similar to those found in clojure.
 The goal was to create a familiar and practical environment where I could work as easily and efficiently in common lisp as I was used to working in clojure.
 For my personal uses, the goal was achieved.
 For anyone else, this might not be the case so use at your own risk.

 ## Setting up `asdf` to find persidastricl